Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Do interruptions break your focus frequently?

-• Do messages pile up faster than you can respond?
+• Have messages started piling up faster than you can respond?

-• Do you postpone important tasks because smaller ones feel urgent?
+• Are important tasks being postponed because smaller ones feel urgent?

-If three or more answers are yes, your workflow needs stabilization — not more effort.
+If three or more answers are yes, then your workflow needs stabilization rather than more effort.

 What Happens During the 30-Minute Workflow Review